elelouch/simpleftp/README.md

 ftpcli -h
 ```

-If feeling like cleaning the binaries, for example, for testing purposes.
+If feeling like cleaning the binaries, for example, testing purposes.
 Use clean.
 ```
 make clean
 ```